peterhpark/neuroclear/README.md

 ```

  2b.
-If you are having trouble setting up the conda enviroment from the yml file, try...
+If you are having trouble setting up the conda enviroment from the yml file, try... (step-by-step)

   ```bash
   conda create --name neuroclear